abhishekkumar08/react-app/README.md

+# react-app

+## Introduction

+- This app is made purely for learning process.
+- This app contains three components- Counter, Counters and Navbar.

+## Content of the app

-This app is made purely for learning process.<br>It has a counter button which increments the value by 1.
-It also has navbar which shows the exact no of items present.<br>The increment key increases the value by 1 and the decrement key decreases the value 1.
-The drecrement key disables when the value the zero.<br>
+1. It has a counter button which increments the value by 1.
+2. It has navbar which shows the exact no of items present.
+3. The increment key increases the value by 1 and the decrement key decreases the value 1.
+   The drecrement key disables when the value the zero.
-With the reset button we can reset all the values to zero and the zero value shows with a new css.
+4. With the reset button we can reset all the values to zero and the zero value shows with a new css.
 The delete button deletes the item.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Installation

 In the project directory, you can run: